Cold War site still intact underneath the transmitting station

 Broadcasting Service (WTBS) to be activated in the event of a nuclear attack.

-The twin-wave broadcasting facility was considered to be a crucial part of the nation’s communications strategy in the event of nuclear war.
+The Brookmans Park Transmitting Station, a twin-wave broadcasting facility, was considered to be a crucial part of the Britain's communications strategy at the time.

 Brookmans Park Transmitting Station and George's Wood.
-Brookmans Park, 1947 Image with original caption courtesy of Britain From Above |
+Brookmans Park, 1947

 Regional seats of government

-There were 11 bunkers spread across the UK.
-These were known as Regional Seats of Government, and would also have sheltered government ministers and staff.
+These were known as Regional Seats of Government (RGHQs).
+Some would also have sheltered government ministers and staff.
 The majority were protected from attack.

 The BBC headquarters bunker was at the Engineering Training Department at Wood Norton in Worcestershire, where 90 BBC staff would be assembled, including engineers, announcers, 12 news editors and sub-editors, and ‘two nominations from Religious Broadcasting’.

-If nuclear war broke out, BBC staff chosen to broadcast from the bunkers would be sent a letter which they would be instructed to destroy after reading.
+Output would be controlled by the Government.
+If nuclear war broke out, BBC staff who were chosen to broadcast from the bunkers would be sent a letter which they would be instructed to destroy after reading.

 The article, written by former BBC correspondent Paul Reynolds, continues by describing what staff would be told to take.